-- a.
-Seven year review.
-Students who have had an extended stay with Calhoun Community College may have coursework completed that is no longer valid.
-Therefore, any applicant for graduation who has coursework more than seven years old may be required to repeat coursework before a degree/certificate is awarded to ensure that their skills and knowledge are at today's standards. - b.
-Determine degree requirements for approved catalog.
-Students may elect to graduate using course requirements under the catalog in effect at the time of enrollment (provided the courses/programs are still available and understanding that a seven year review of courses will occur) or the catalog in effect at the time of graduation.
-Any exception to the catalog rule must be approved by the registrar upon submission of an application for graduation. - Complete 60 72 semester hours of college credit work in planned program of study.
-(Courses considered as developmental will not apply to degree requirements.) - 3.
-Earn a minimum grade point average of 2.00 in all courses es taken for graduation.
-Degree applicable courses are calculated into a grade point average and can affect the graduation GPA. - 4.
-Complete at least 25% of the total semester hours at Calhoun Community College. - 5.
-Be enrolled during the semester the degree is earned; or with the approval of the Vice President for Instruction and Student Success or designee, a student may graduate if, within a calendar year of the last semester of attendance, he/she transfers to Calhoun no more than 6 credit hours required for completion of the program.
-A minimum grade of "C" is required in the courses transferred. - Submit an application for graduation to the Office of Admissions and Records at least one semester before graduation.
-Submit appropriate graduation fee to Business Office. - 7.
-Clear all procedural, operational, and financial obligations to the college.
+- Any applicant for graduation who has coursework more than seven years old may be required to repeat that coursework before a degree/certificate is awarded to ensure that their skills and knowledge meet today's standards.
+The coursework limit only applies to certain fields (i.e. computer science, applied technology, allied health, etc.).
+Students who are unsure about their coursework should consult the appropriate division dean. - 2.
+Applicants may elect to graduate using course requirements under the catalog in effect at the time of initial enrollment (provided the courses/programs are still available and understanding that a seven-year review of courses will occur) or the catalog in effect at the time of graduation.
+Any exception to the catalog rule must be approved by the registrar upon submission of an application for graduation. - Applicants must complete 60 76 semester hours of college credit work in a planned program of study.
+(Courses considered as developmental will not apply toward degree requirements.) - 4.
+Applicants must earn a minimum grade point average of 2.00 in all courses attempted at the institution.
+A course may be counted only once for purposes of meeting graduation requirements. - 5.
+Applicants must complete at least 25% of the total semester hours at Calhoun Community College.

+- 6. Generally applicants are expected to be enrolled during the semester the degree is earned.
+However, those students who are within five calendar years from the last semester of attendance at Calhoun and have transferred to another college or university are encouraged to transfer credits back to Calhoun to complete the requirements for a degree.
+A minimum grade of "C" is required in the courses transferred. - 7.
+An application for graduation must be submitted to the Office of Admissions and Records and the appropriate graduation fee to the Business Office.
+(Note: there is no fee to have your degree or certificate identified on your transcript.)
+It is recommended that students submit their application for graduation at least one semester before the intended graduation date to allow the Admissions/Records Office time to perform a Degree Audit of course requirements for graduation.
+This process allows students to be certain of the requirements and make adjustments to their academic plan as needed. - 8.
+Applicants must clear all procedural, operational, and financial obligations to the college.